 See also: 3 Egg Remedies to Moisturize Dry Hair

 Homemade Shampoo Recipe with Chamomile

 Add the cetyl alcohol and the oil.
 Turn the stove on to low heat until the first melts completely.
-Poor the sodium sulfate into the glass container and then add the previous mixture.
+Pour the sodium sulfate into the glass container and then add the previous mixture.

 This homemade chamomile shampoo has a shelf life of 6 months and it must be stored in a cool area of the bathroom.
-You will spend 25% less than you would on a store-bought shampoo and at the same time, you will be using less toxic ingredients than are used to make products you can find a the store.
+You will spend 25% less than you would on a store-bought shampoo and at the same time, you will be using less toxic ingredients that are used to make products you can find a the store.

 Homemade Shampoo Recipes with Honey

 Mix half of a cup of soap with half of a cup of water and 1 cup of honey in a bottle that has a screw-on cap.
 Softly shake the mixture so that the ingredients mix together properly.

-Another option is to mix 1/4 cup of honey, two tablespoons of water, 2 tablespoons of liquid Castile soap, 1 large egg, 1 tablespoon of witch hazel, 1 teaspoon of rosewater and 1 tablespoon of wheatgerm.
-Pour this mixture into the screw-cap bottle.
-Apply to your hair as if it were normal shampoo.
+Another option is to mix 1/4 cup of honey, two tablespoons of water, 2 tablespoons of liquid Castile soap, 1 large egg, 1 tablespoon of witch hazel, 1 teaspoon of rosewater and 1 tablespoon of wheat germ.

 Images courtesy of Kim, Jun Seita, Pete.